 What is Positive Parenting?

 Parenting is a full-time job, full of joys, trials, challenges, and triumphs.
-There is no doubt that parenting can be rewarding and exhausting all at the same time.
+There is no doubt that parenting can be rewarding and exhausting at the same time.
 No parent is perfect.

 Parent-child relationships have a powerful effect on a child’s emotional well-being, basic coping and problem-solving abilities, and future capacity for relationships.

-Through sensitive, responsive, and predictable care, young children develop the skills they need to succeed in life.
+Through sensitive, responsive, and predictable care, young children can develop the skills they need to succeed in life.

 3 major goals of parenting